AriFordsham/GHCWiki/project-suggestions.md

 ## Projects that should be within reach of a good undergraduate

 - **Implement overlap and exhaustiveness checking for pattern matching**.
 GHC's current overlap and exhaustiveness checker is old and inadequate.
 Furthermore, it takes no account of GADTs and type families.
+See [\#595](https://gitlab.haskell.org//ghc/ghc/issues/595).

 - **Improve parallel profiling tools**.
 Satnam Singh and Simon Marlow have made a start on some tools for visualising the behaviour of parallel programs, but there is much more to do here, and it'll be eagerly adopted by users.